forier/podtxt-docs/privacy-policy-updated.md

 **In Short: Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information.**

-California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
-If you are a California resident and would like to make such a request, please submit your request in writing to us using the contact information provided below.
+California law allows users of the Services who are California residents to request and receive once a year, free of charge, a notice from us describing what categories of personal information (if any) we shared with third parties, including our corporate affiliates, for their direct marketing purposes during the preceding calendar year.
+If you are a California resident and would like to request a copy of this notice, please contact us as provided in the "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?" section.
+In your request, please specify that you want a "California Privacy Rights Notice."
+Please allow at least thirty (30) days for a response.

-If you are under 18 years of age, reside in California, and have a registered account with Services, you have the right to request removal of unwanted data that you publicly post on the Services.
-To request removal of such data, please contact us using the contact information provided below and include the email address associated with your account and a statement that you reside in California.
-We will make sure the data is not publicly displayed on the Services, but please be aware that the data may not be completely or comprehensively removed from all our systems (e.g., backups, etc.).
+In addition, if you are a California resident under the age of 18 and are a registered user of the Services, you may request that we remove content or information that you posted on Services or stored on our servers by: (i) submitting a request as provided in the "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?" section and (ii) clearly identifying the content or information you wish to have removed and providing sufficient information to allow us to locate the content or information to be removed.

+However, please note that we are not required to erase or otherwise eliminate content or information if:

+- other state or federal laws require us or a third party to maintain the content or information;
+- the content or information was posted, stored, or republished by another user;
+- the content or information is anonymized so that the minor cannot be individually identified;
+- the minor does not follow the instructions posted in this Privacy Policy on how to request removal of such content or information; and
+- the minor has received compensation or other consideration for providing the content.

+Further, nothing in this provision shall be construed to limit the authority of a law enforcement agency to obtain such content or information.

 ### CCPA Privacy Notice